 Lastly, it’s important to note that while HPV testing is gaining traction, it’s still not universally accepted.
 The only officially recommended HPV test is for the cervix in women.
 That said, the body of scientific evidence supporting HPV testing in other areas is growing.
 For instance, HPV testing for the anal canal is widely accepted, even though it’s not officially recommended yet.
 It’s only a matter of time before health policies and recommendations catch up with the scientific evidence.

-I am in fact very proud of the fact that several years ago, I was the one who gathered and presented the evidence to the lab for them to accept and allow HPV testing of the anal canal.
+I take immense pride in the fact that I played a pivotal role in advancing HPV testing.
+A few years ago, I was the one who compiled and presented the evidence to the lab, convincing them to accept and allow HPV testing of the anal canal.

 1. Mouth / Throat Swab

 HPV in the mouth and throat is related to oro-pharyngeal cancer.
 Remember Michael Douglas?

 A brush is used to collect cells from the inner cheek and the sides at the back of the throat.
 The cells collected are then placed in a special fluid and sent for testing.
 It is a painless and easy procedure.

 Some clinics advise not brushing your teeth or using mouth washes in the morning before the procedure.
 While I think this is good practice, I personally do not think it makes a big difference.
 This is because cells from the inner cheek and throat come off rather easily with the brush we use for collection.

 HPV in the anus is related to anal cancer.
 This is extremely high risk in HIV +ve MSM.
 It is lower risk is everyone else but still a concern.

 You do not need to practice receptive anal sex to get HPV in the anus.